-Make sure to subscribe to my monthly newsletter to get notified of new blog posts like this!
+Make sure to subscribe to my monthly newsletter to get more great content like this!

 Note: this is not a lesson on color theory!
 While useful knowledge to have, I tend to mostly ignore it and go with my own personal preference.

 Start with an inspirational fabric (aka focal fabric).

 I am referring to a print, specifically.
 Do you love a fabric that has tigers and forest leaves on it (I’m looking at you, Leah Duncan) but can’t figure out how to make it play with others?
 Take 2-4 colors from that print and find some solids that would coordinate.
 How does it look?
 Does it need some more prints?
 Try swapping out a few of the solids with like colored prints that “read” as that color.
 Keep playing this swap game until you have come up with a cohesive fabric pull that appeals to you.
 If your inspirational print doesn’t have that many colors to pull from, use the next way (#2) to get more coordinating colors.